nmaciol/esp32-smarthome-mp3player-main/README.md

 ## Origin

 The development is based on the work of Phil Schatzmann.
-I also used various libraries from different authors to implement my vision of the smart home MP3/TTS player.
+I also used various libraries from different authors to realize my vision of an intelligent MP3/TTS player for smart home use.

 [https://github.com/pschatzmann/arduino-audio-tools](https://)